 For guitars, my mainstays over the years have been Tom Anderson guitars.
 What I call #1 is a Hollow T Contour that I’ve used on countless recordings and it is the main guitar I tweak with and use to profile.
 I don’t use it as much onstage anymore, but it gets the most Kemper use.
 Onstage, my main guitar has been a Tom Anderson Cajun Red Cobra with 3 Seymour Duncan Antiquity P90’s.
 It is truly a phenomenal guitar and I can use it on just about everything.
 I usually use this guitar to play the Soundcloud clips for the profile packs.
-After those two, I have a lot of guitars I tend to rotate in and out including: 1970 Gibson ES-335 burst, Gibson Les Paul Collector's Choice #15 Greg Martin, Tom Anderson Drop Top Classic w/ Duncan Pearly Gates humbucker in bridge, Fret King Corona "GW", 1964 Gibson Polaris White SG Special, Duesenberg Starplayer III, Gibson R5 Goldtop, '76 Fender Stratocaster, Fender Roadworn Tele, and a Fender '62 Reissue Fiesta Red Strat.
-I’m usually trading and swapping so that stable changes over time a little bit, but my main Andersons and my CC Les Paul and SG are staying for quite a while.
+I now have a Suhr Standard Carved Top with 3 P90’s that, along with the red Anderson, are my main live guitars.
+After those two, I have a lot of guitars I tend to rotate in and out including: Tom Anderson Drop Top Tele in Tiger Eye finish with a tele bridge pickup, strat middle, and a p90 in the neck, Tom Anderson Icon S HSS in Daphne blue over sunburst relic, Gibson Les Paul CME exclusive in Viking Red with a Duesenberg vibrato, a Duesenberg Starplayer III, an Xotic strat, and a Gibson ES335 in 60’s mustang green.
+I’m usually trading and swapping so that stable changes over time a little bit, but my main Andersons, Gibsons, Xotic, and Suhr are staying for quite a while.

 A lot of people wonder why I use the cabinet/speaker that I use for profiling.
 Over the years I’ve used any number of speaker cabs both live and in the studio, but when 3rd Power came out with their Switchback 212 cabinet, I was blown away.
 It’s a deep cab, so it has healthy bass response.
 There are removable triangular ports in the back for open or closed back tones and each speaker has it’s own resonant chamber with a diagonal wall to keep standing waves and resonant cab frequencies to a minimum.
 What you end up with is a very even sounding cabinet with great frequency response and it doesn’t impart as much cabinet sound to the amps you’re using with it.
 All cabinets color the sound, but some cabinets color the amps so much that every amp sounds just like the cabinet.
 I can really hear the differences in the amps with this cabinet/speaker combination, especially with the back ports open.